denat/adventofcode2022/README.md

-# Advent of Code 2022 - Bash
+# Advent of Code 2022 - Bash & Python

 Hey there!
-This is my attempt at solving the [Advent of Code 2022](https://adventofcode.com/2022) puzzles in Bash.
+This is my attempt at solving the [Advent of Code 2022](https://adventofcode.com/2022) puzzles in Bash and Python.

+I retired Bash on day 11 part 2 because it was too slow 🐢, and switched to Python for the rest of the puzzles. 🐍

-OSX Monterey 12.6
+- OSX Monterey 12.6
-Bash 5.2.2(1)-release (x86_64-apple-darwin21.6.0)
+- Bash 5.2.2(1)-release (x86_64-apple-darwin21.6.0)
+- Python 3.8.2

-## Handy commands
+## Handy bash commands

 ```sh
 # Remove newlines